- Search The Registry

 *Longview Negro High School began classes on this date in 1874.
-This was one of the earliest Schools for Blacks in the State of Texas.
-The town of Longview, Texas was founded in 1870 when deeded to the Southern Pacific Railroad one hundred acres of land.
+This was one of the earliest Schools for blacks in Texas.
+Longview, Texas, was founded in 1870 when deeded one hundred acres of land to the Southern Pacific Railroad.

-In its beginning, this was for all grades except high school grades where pupils had to pay.
+Initially, this was for all grades except high school, where pupils had to pay.
 This property was for the erection of a brick building to house Longview High School, replacing the frame structure built in 1884.
 In 1930, when oil was discovered in East Texas, school enrollment increased from 1,970 to 4,400 in two years.
 No oil had been discovered within the Longview School District.

-A financial crisis, because the district was operating on a limited tax base with a state per capita payment of $17 per student, was intensified.
+A financial crisis intensified because the district was operating on a limited tax base with a state per capita payment of $17 per student.
 The main building housing Foster Middle School today was completed in 1929 and represented an investment of $130,000.
 At that time, it was Longview Senior High School.
-Longview Negro High School, which operated from about 1899 to 1932.
+Longview Negro High School operated from about 1899 to 1932.